The importance of thorough TPP checking under PSD2

 eIDAS certificates, though crucial to identify a TPP, cannot be used to validate the authorisation status of the TPP at the time the transaction is taking place. eIDAS certificates are issued with a lifespan of one to two years and so cannot be relied upon to provide authorisation status, as the information can quickly become outdated.
 In addition, eIDAS certificates contain no information on passporting and so it is not clear whether the TPP is authorised to operate in another country.

-Konsentus Verify carries out the identification, authentication, and authorisation security steps in real-time.
-After confirming the identity and authenticity of the TPP with a thorough eIDAS certificate check with the relevant Qualified Trust Service Provider (of which there are 70+), the data is cross-checked with information held on the databases and registers of the 30 EEA NCAs (of which there are over 115).
+Konsentus Verify helps financial institutions with the identification, authentication, and authorisation of TPPs in real-time.
+After confirming the TPP’s identity and authenticity with a thorough eIDAS certificate check with the relevant Qualified Trust Service Provider (of which there are 70+), the data is cross-checked with information held on the databases and registers of the 30 EEA NCAs and the UK’s FCA.

-This ensures that a financial institution only ever approves a transaction with a third party that is authorised for the appropriate service in that country at the time of the account access request.
-Konsentus Verify protects customer data from any unauthorised or fraudulent use, upholding the reputation of financial institutions and shielding them from compliance fines and the costs of managing disputes.
+This ensures that a financial institution only ever approves a transaction with a third party that is authorised for the appropriate service, in that country, at the time of the account access request.